 Each Sunday, people flock to the Old Bus Depot Markets opens in new window, where there are stalls packed with locally designed jewellery, fashion and homeware, as well as collectibles, flowers, produce and multicultural fare.
 When you’ve shopped to dropping, head to neighbouring Canberra Glassworks opens in new window, where you can watch artists blow creative pieces and tour the facilities.

 Walk Lake Burley Griffin

-Canberra is a city for people who like the great outdoors, and central to its landscape is this manmade body of water.
+Canberra is a city for people who like the great outdoors, and central to its landscape is this manmade body of water, named for the man who designed the city.
 Surrounded by walking and cycling tracks and boasting beautiful parks with flocks of squawking cockatoos, it’s a brilliant spot to relax.
-Take a one-hour lake cruise opens in new window (adult $18, child $9) to see it all, including the famous Captain Cook Memorial Water Jet, from another angle.
+Take a one-hour lake cruise opens in new window to see it all, including the famous Captain Cook Memorial Water Jet, from a new angle.

 Travel time: 10 minutes

 Bus: Once every hour.
 AUD $12 one way; AUD $20 return.
 Journey takes about 20 minutes.Back to top

 Its inland location means Canberra, unlike much of Australia’s eastern seaboard, has four distinct seasons.
 Summer (Dec-Feb) is dry and hot, and winter (Jun-Aug) often very cold.
 Spring (Sept-Nov) and autumn (Mar-May), however, are blessed with temperate, sunny days perfect for exploring.

 Spring is a very popular time of year, when visitors arrive from around the country to explore Floriade, a month-long festival (Sept-Oct) celebrating the arrival of the season.
 The city also tends to be busier during Parliamentary sitting times and when major travelling exhibitions arrive at the National Gallery of Australia.Back to top